 Chromebook vs iPad: Which should you get?

 As with many things, the final answer is: it depends.
-The various factors we raised here should help you narrow down your choice when deciding between the Chromebook vs iPad.
+The various factors we raised here should help you narrow down your choice between the Chromebook vs iPad.

 Always need a keyboard?
 Go for a Chromebook.
 Rarely need a keyboard?
 The iPad.
 Need something rugged for kids?
 Chromebooks are more durable.
 Prefer finger-friendly?
 Apple’s slate.
 If apps are vital, the iPad arguably wins.
 But on the budget front, the cheapest machines will likely be entry-level Chromebooks.